 You can contact us at BD@arvinas.com.

-Arvinas has significant partnerships with Genentech and Pfizer, two of the leading research and development organizations in the industry.
-We believe their interest in protein degradation as a therapeutic approach to address difficult disease targets offers an exciting opportunity to explore the full potential of PROTACTM protein degraders to harness the body’s ability to degrade disease-causing proteins.
+Arvinas has significant partnerships with Genentech, Pfizer and Bayer, three of the leading research and development organizations in the industry.
+We believe their interest in protein degradation as a therapeutic approach to address difficult disease targets offers an exciting opportunity to explore the full potential of PROTAC® protein degraders to harness the body’s ability to degrade disease-causing proteins.

 In November 2017, Arvinas and Genentech, a member of the Roche Group, expanded their multi-year strategic license agreement to encompass additional disease targets.
 The collaboration was formed in October 2015 to develop new therapeutics using Arvinas’ PROTAC® technology platform.

 As part of the expansion, Arvinas is now eligible to receive more than $650 million in development and commercialization milestones as well as tiered royalties on sales of products.
 Genentech has the option to further expand the collaboration to include other disease targets for consideration.